tordona/Ymir/COMPILING.md

 - `Ymir_AVX2` (`BOOL`): Set to `ON` to use AVX2 extensions. `OFF` uses the platform's default instruction set, typically SSE2.
 Disabled by default.
 - `Ymir_ENABLE_TESTS` (`BOOL`): Includes the unit test project in the build.
 Enabled by default if this is the top level CMake project.
 - `Ymir_ENABLE_SANDBOX` (`BOOL`): Includes the sandbox project in the build.
 Enabled by default if this is the top level CMake project.
+- `Ymir_ENABLE_YMDASM` (`BOOL`): Includes the disassembly tool project in the build.
+Enabled by default if this is the top level CMake project.
 - `Ymir_ENABLE_IPO` (`BOOL`): Enables interprocedural optimizations (also called link-time optimizations) on all projects.
 Enabled by default.
 - `Ymir_ENABLE_DEVLOG` (`BOOL`): Enables logs meant to aid development.
 Enabled by default.
 - `Ymir_ENABLE_IMGUI_DEMO` (`BOOL`): Enables the ImGui demo window, useful as a reference when developing new UI elements.
 Enabled by default.